Somewhere Only We Know

 "Somewhere Only We Know" is a song composed and performed by English alternative rock band Keane, officially released as the first single from their debut album, Hopes and Fears (2004).

-The single peaked at number three on the UK Singles Chart during its first week of sales.
+The song peaked at number three in the UK Singles Chart during its first week of sales, becoming the band's signature song and biggest hit single to date.
+It has been certified triple platinum in the UK and double platinum in the US.
+Keane would perform the song during their set at Live 8 held at Hyde Park, London in 2005.

-In 2013, the song was covered by Lily Allen for a John Lewis Christmas advert; Allen's version reached number-one in the UK Singles Chart.
+In 2013, the song was covered by Lily Allen for a John Lewis Christmas advert: Allen's version reached number-one in the UK Singles Chart.

+As of November 2025, Keane's video of the song had been viewed over 900,000,000 times on YouTube.

 Composition and recording

 The first demo was composed by Tim Rice-Oxley in about 2001.
-Rice-Oxley said that the song came from "hammering away on the piano" explaining "I was thinking of something like David Bowie's "Heroes", which you drive along to a really rocking beat...It was one of the first things we recorded for the album."
-It was first played on the guitar just before Dominic Scott left the band, and recorded as a demo the same year with a Yamaha CP70 instead of the guitar.
+Rice-Oxley explained that the song came from "hammering away on the piano":

+It was first played on the guitar just before Dominic Scott left the band, and recorded as a demo the same year with a Yamaha CP-70 instead of the guitar.
 Keane recorded the final version in 2003 at the Helioscentric Studios, Rye, East Sussex for the album.
-Keane also played this song at the historic concert Live 8 in London, along with the single "Bedshaped".

-A demo version of "Somewhere Only We Know" was leaked into the Internet in 2004.
-This version features a different length (4:24) and an extra bridge.
-Chaplin's shouts near the outro of the final version do not feature in the demo.